alexmon1989/tt-shop/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 = Can I change the alignment of the thumbnails in the list? =

-This feature will come in a future version of the plugin.
-Set the alignment in the CSS of your theme instead.
+To keep the plugin lightweight: no. Please set the alignment in the CSS of your theme instead.

 = Where can I set the CSS of the list? =

-This feature will come in a future version of the plugin.
-Set the CSS in the style.css of your theme instead.
+To keep the plugin lightweight: no. Please set the CSS via a Custom CSS plugin or in the CSS file of your theme instead.

 = Can the plugin take the first image of a post as thumbnail image? =